 As such, policy makers face a number of challenges in light of the increased responsibility placed on them – as areas of legislation previously under EU competence will soon be decided nationally.

-In a new project led by the Institute for Social, Policy and Enterprise Research (iSPER) leading academics across a range of fields will attempt to shed light on how the referendum result might affect their areas of expertise.
+In this project led by the Institute for Social, Policy and Enterprise Research (iSPER) leading academics across a range of fields attempt to shed light on how the referendum result might affect their areas of expertise.

 Dr Lise Hunter speaking at the South West Trade Summit

-The need to do more to improve the UK’s export competitiveness was discussed at a recent trade summit at Plymouth University organised by the Institute of Export (IoE) in partnership with iSPER.
+The need to do more to improve the UK’s export competitiveness was discussed at a recent trade summit at the University of Plymouth organised by the Institute of Export (IoE) in partnership with iSPER.

 - Exhibition helps visitors understand county's past 5 April 2018